-Fr Jim Byrne was born in Millstreet, Co.
+Fr Jim Byrne was born at the RIC Barracks in the Square, Millstreet, Co.
 Cork on the 2nd of February, 1915.
-He commenced his primary education from 1920 to 1923 at the Presentation Convent, Millstreet.
+The son of Mary (Riordan) and William Byrne, he commenced his primary education from 1920 to 1923 at the Presentation Convent, Millstreet.
 He then re-located to Nottingham and pursued his primary education there form 1923 to 1925.
 The remainder of this stage of his education was at the Patrician Brothers Tullow, from 1925 to 1929.
 It was there he did his secondary education from 1929 to 1934.
 In 1934, he entered Kiltegan and was ordained in December, 1941.
 Due to war time travel restrictions, it was 1943 when he reached Nigeria.

 He ministered in Calabar during the years 1943 to 1945.
 From that year until 1947, he served as Chaplain to the Nigerian armed forces.
 Having completed this stint, he returned to Calabar where he was to minister until 1961.
 In that year ill-health forced him to return to Ireland.